Liechtenstein's Castles

 | |

-Nestled between Switzerland and Austria and situated on the banks of the Rhine.
-Here’s why you should visit Liechtenstein’s Castles!
+Nestled between Switzerland and Austria, and situated on the banks of the Rhine.
+Here’s why you should visit the Liechtenstein Castles!

-Visiting Liechtenstein was never on our list.
+Visiting Liechtenstein was never on my list.
 I’ll be frank – I’d never even heard of it.
 We stumbled across it while enjoying a day out in Switzerland.
-Ironically, we accidentally drove back down from the mountains and entered Liechtenstein’s capital and financial hub, Vaduz.
+Ironically, we accidentally drove back down from the mountains and entered Vaduz, Liechtenstein’s capital and financial hub.
 En route, we saw the first castle.

-After some quick research over lunch, we discovered there is quite a bit to see in Liechtenstein, especially if you like medieval castles!
+After some quick research over lunch, we discovered there is quite a bit to see in this micro country, especially if you like medieval castles!

 Liechtenstein Castles